lambrospetrou/lambrospetrou.github.io/src/_posts/2024-10-28-server-deploy-scripts.md

 }
 ```

-The above config specifies that Caddy server will listen on ports `:80` and `:443` and act as a reverse proxy forwarding all requests to a process running locally and listening on `http://127.0.0.1:8080` for HTTP requests.
+The above config specifies that Caddy server will listen on port `:80` and act as a reverse proxy forwarding all requests to a process running locally and listening on `http://127.0.0.1:8080` for HTTP requests.

+I use Cloudflare as a proxy in front of all my servers, hence I don't need to serve HTTPS from my origin servers (therefore no need to listen on port `:443`).
+If you want to go straight to your servers without any proxy CDN, Caddy supports HTTPS out of the box ([see docs](https://caddyserver.com/docs/quick-starts/https)), so you just need to add some extra configuration for the domain(s) to certify.

 In the forwarded request the headers `Host` and `X-Real-IP` will be set appropriately, and the maximum request body we accept is 1MB otherwise the request will be rejected.
+Read through <https://caddyserver.com/docs/caddyfile/directives/reverse_proxy#defaults> to see if you really need these headers depending on your CDN used (if any at all).

 We are going to see in the [Deploy script](#deploy-script) section when this file is created, updated, and how we notify Caddy to pickup changes.